Geology (GEOL)

 Fees: Yes.

-Origin of the earth and life, changes recorded in rocks and fossils using the geologic time scale and techniques of dating to place events in sequence.
-Laboratory: topographic and geologic maps, hand samples of rocks, reconstruction exercises, and fossils to interpret regional and general geologic history.
-One all-day field trip is required.
-Four lectures and one two-hour laboratory per week.
+Origin of the Earth and life, changes recorded in rocks and fossils using the geologic time scale, and techniques of dating to place events in a sequence.
+Laboratory explores topographic and geologic maps, hand samples of rocks, reconstruction exercises, and fossils to interpret regional and general geologic history.

 Corequisites: GEOL 112L.